First Time User? Enroll now.

 Home > Health Library > Vaginal Yeast Infections

-When something happens to change the balance of these organisms, yeast can grow too much and cause symptoms.
+A healthy vagina has many bacteria and a few yeast cells.
+When something changes the balance of these organisms, yeast can grow too much and cause symptoms.
 Taking antibiotics sometimes causes this imbalance.
-The high estrogen levels caused by pregnancy or hormone therapy can also cause it.
-So can certain health problems, like diabetes or HIV infection.
+Other causes include certain health problems, like diabetes, and high estrogen levels from pregnancy or hormone therapy.

 The symptoms of vaginal yeast infection include:

 Symptoms are more likely to occur during the week before your menstrual period.

 Vaginal yeast infections often clear up on their own without treatment, usually when menstruation begins.
 Menstrual blood raises the vaginal pH, causing the number of yeast cells to decrease because they can't grow in the pH present during menstruation.